dimfrd/Electric-Vehicles-EDA/README.md

 ## Business Questions to Answer

 - How is the distribution of electric vehicles (EVs) across different counties and cities?
+- What are the most popular makes and models of EVs?
 - Which electric vehicle types (BEV or PHEV) are most popular ?
-- What are the most popular makes and models of EVs?
 - What is the distribution of EVs through the years?
 - What is the distribution of electric range of vehicles preferred?
-- What is the relationship between the base MSRP of EVs and their popularity?
 - What is the market share between EV models ?